-Dutch conductor Antony Hermus has an infectiously positive approach to music and life, and a natural talent for encouraging musicians and singers to give their very best.
-This shows in the quality and intensity of his performances, whether in the concert hall or the opera house.
+Antony Hermus is Principal Guest Conductor of the North Netherlands Orchestra and Artistic Advisor of the National Youth Orchestra of the Netherlands.
+He has an infectiously positive approach to music and life, and a natural talent for encouraging musicians and singers to give their very best.

 “Music is the language of passion.”Richard Wagner